tomsWebConsulting/twcsl/v7.1/Section/Blocks Tabbed/README.md

     * Page Specific

-      * Use this option if you have only a single page you want to have this effect.
+      Use this option when you want only one Page to have this effect.

-      * Add the following to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add the following to Page Settings > Advanced > Page Header Code Injection for the Page.
 Refer to [Per-page code injection][6] for details.

         ```html